Working Alone or in Isolation

 Any worker falling under the above mentioned categories will be informed by his/her supervisor of the procedures established by Northern Lights College for an employee working alone or in isolation.

-The procedures and system for checking a worker’s well being will be reviewed annually by the Health, Safety & Environment Advisor (HSEA) in conjunction with the relevant supervisor or supervisor designate and the joint Occupational Health and Safety Committees (JOHSC’s).
-These procedures may be reviewed more frequently if there is a change in the work circumstances which could affect the worker’s well being; ability to summon assistance or the system is not working effectively.
+The procedures and system for checking a worker’s wellbeing will be reviewed annually by worker’s supervisor or supervisor’s designate with assistance as required by the Manager, Safety and Facilities Services.
+Any deficiencies must be reported to the local joint Occupational Health and Safety Committee (JOHSC).
+These procedures may be reviewed more frequently if there is a change in the work circumstances which could affect the worker’s wellbeing; ability to summon assistance or the system is not working effectively.